 - I wish there were page numbers in the version that we read.
 However, when I provided feedback to Sagebooks, they said “We had initially wanted to keep things simple for the child.
 But after receiving many requests from teachers and parents, we have since added page numbers to the later editions.”

 - I prefer realistic illustrations over cartoons, especially for young children.
-The Sagebooks illustrations are strange!
+I was surprised that the author, a Montessori teacher, chose cartoons for illustrations.
+Montesso

 - Lack of a storyline.
 The stories may be boring for older children.